JahdaiF/ticket-lifecycle/README.md

 4. <b>Key Learning:</b> This tested my **RBAC (Role-Based Access Control)** settings.
 As soon as I moved the ticket to a department I wasn't part of, I lost visibility of the record—exactly how a secure financial environment should function.

 <h2>Scenario 2: Departmental Software Request</h2>
-* **The Issue:** A user requested an Adobe upgrade for the accounting team, noting the current version was non-functional.
+1. <b>The Issue:</b> A user requested an Adobe upgrade for the accounting team, noting the current version was non-functional.
-* **My Action:** I classified this as a standard software task under a **Sev-B SLA (4-hour window)** and assigned it to the Support department.
+2. <b>My Action:</b> I classified this as a standard software task under a **Sev-B SLA (4-hour window)** and assigned it to the Support department.
-* **Resolution:** Since I had the correct permissions for the "Support" department, I handled the communication and closed the ticket once the software was verified.
+3. <b>Resolution:</b> Since I had the correct permissions for the "Support" department, I handled the communication and closed the ticket once the software was verified.

 <h2>Scenario 3: Executive Hardware Failure</h2>
-* **The Issue:** A report that the CFO's laptop would no longer power on.
+1. <b>The Issue:</b> A report that the CFO's laptop would no longer power on.
-* **Triage:** Even though it involved an executive, I followed standard hardware protocols.
+2.<b>Triage:</b> Even though it involved an executive, I followed standard hardware protocols.
 I assigned a **Sev-B SLA** and kept ownership of the ticket to coordinate the repair.